 Hermle quartz clock movement replacement.
 These chiming units take two C-cell batteries and play two different songs.
-Well made German quartz movements that last for a long time, but seem to give up the ghost during daylight savings when they do die.
+These are well made quartz movements that last for a long time.
+Most of the old units seem to give up the ghost during the change of daylight savings when they do finally stop working.

 Hermle Quartz Clock Movement Replacement